rayzrocket/openairdefense/README.md

 # openairdefense
-Convert racing drone into an interceptor using Raspberry Pi
+Convert FPV racing drone into an interceptor using Raspberry Pi